FNBUBBLES420-ORG/docker-simple-app/README.md

 `Dockerfile` content:
 ```
-# Use the official Node.js image from Docker Hub
+# Use the official Node.js LTS image based on Alpine (smaller and minimal)
-FROM node:20
+FROM node:lts-alpine

-# Set the working directory inside the container
+# Set working directory inside the container
 WORKDIR /app

-# Copy the package.json and install dependencies
+# Copy package.json and package-lock.json and install dependencies
-COPY package.json ./
+COPY package.json package-lock.json ./
-RUN npm install
+RUN npm install --production

 # Copy the rest of the application files
 COPY . .

-# Expose the port the app runs on
+# Expose the app port
 EXPOSE 3000

-# Command to run the app
+# Command to start the app
 CMD ["npm", "start"]
 ```